microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraAdministrativeUnitMember.md

 PS C:\>Add-EntraAdministrativeUnitMember -Id f306a126-cf2e-439d-b20f-95ce4bcb7ffa -RefObjectId d6873b36-81d6-4c5e-bec0-9e3ca2c86846
 ```

-This command adds a user as an administrative unit member.
+This command Adds a user as an administrative unit member.

 `-Id` - specifies the unique identifier (ID) of the administrative unit to which you want to add a member.
 In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the administrative unit.